dash14/v-network-graph/README.md

 developers to focus on developing application-specific requirements for handling network graphs.

+## Roadmap to v1.0 📜

+Currently, working on internal refactoring, and implementing the following features.

+* More flexible edge enhancement and customization
+  * Enables flexible replacement of straight lines, bezier curves, whether animation specifications, etc.
+  * Includes support for self-loop edge
+    (Some features are already available)
+* More flexible label display customization
+  * As the edges extend, the label must also extend more flexibly
+  * Supports display of labels on self-loop edges
+  * Allows changing the z-order between labels and other objects
+* Simpler css class name specification overall
+  * To make it easier to override the design
+* Other minor improvements
+* Enrich related documentation

+These are planned to be released in phases, but since this is a personal project for dash14 and is ongoing on the side of other commercial work, I cannot give a detailed timeline.
+Your support is especially encouraging!
+I' d appreciate it if you could support this project with a GitHub starring, an issue/PR submission, a code contribution, a message of cheer, a sponsorship, or anything else!

 ## Contributing

 If you find any bugs and/or want to contribute, feel free to submit issues or pull requests.